-Wedding invitations are the first glimpse guests have into the style and tone of your upcoming wedding.
-But beyond aesthetics, there’s a rich tradition and etiquette surrounding how names are presented on these formal announcements.
-Historically, the bride’s name precedes the groom’s, but as we navigate through more inclusive and diverse societal norms, many couples wonder: whose name should really go first?
-This article delves into the etiquette, considerations, and contemporary practices shaping how names are ordered on wedding invitations today.
+Your wedding invitations offer guests the first peek into the style and feel of your big day!
+Beyond the design, though, there’s a beautiful tradition and thoughtful etiquette behind how names are presented.
+Traditionally, the bride’s name appears first, but with today’s more inclusive and diverse approaches, many couples ask: whose name should go first?
+Dive into this article to explore the etiquette, thoughtful considerations, and modern trends shaping how to order names on wedding invitations.

 Understanding Traditional Etiquette